wenzlo/EuroRogue/README.md

 	■ ■ ■ ■ ■ ■  <- Active Mana/Energy Pool - Available to spend to perform Abilites

-	■ ■ ■ ■ ■ ■	    Spent Mana/Energy Pool - Mana spent on abilites transfers here.
+	■ ■ ■ ■ ■ ■	    Spent Mana/Energy Pool - Mana spent on abilities transfers here.
 	■ ■ ■ ■ ■ ■  <- Mana/Energy randomly drawn from this pool to replenish the Active Row.
-	■ ■		          Active Row is replenshied by performing a Short Rest
+	■ ■		          Active Row is replenished by performing a Short Rest

 	■ ■ ■ ■ ████ <- Attuned Mana/Energy Pool -
-  	████████████    Mana slots available to "Attune" mana in order to Prepare and ability.
+  	████████████    Mana slots available to "Attune" mana in order to Prepare an Ability.
 			             Number of open slots is determined by Intelligence.

-			A Short Rest will automatically be performed if your Active Mana is depleted or you can not pay the cost of any Prepared Ability.
+			A Short Rest will automatically be performed if your Active Mana is depleted or you can not pay the cost of performing any Ability or Scroll.

 __________________________________________________________________________________________________________
 Make Camp (Long Rest)-